w3f/messaging/paying/probabalistic.md

 We see realistic two short term solutions here:

- - Capitalist:  We gossip node information but make Alice pay for her VRF keys and accept the free services attack or investigate punishments.
+ - Commerce:  We gossip node information but make Alice pay for her VRF keys and accept the free services attack or investigate punishments.
  - Tor style:  We construct a full certified consensus network view which we distribute to relays and initially users.
 We might only have relays generate cover traffic win the lottery, so that future iterations could distribute less to users.

 ### Alice must evaluate her VRF sparingly